alihaghani/unsplash-photo-browser/README.md

 # Getting Started with Unsplash Photo Browser

+To run the application, create an Unsplash developer account and app.
+Then set `UNSPLASH_ACCESS_KEY` in `src/config.js` to your app's access key.

-To run the application, run the following commands in the project directory:
+Then, run the following commands in the project directory:

 ```
 $ yarn && yarn start